Music at The Discovery School

 By providing a high quality music curriculum we aim to provide our children with the opportunities to;

-- develop the skills required to listen to and appreciate all forms of music,
+• Develop the skills required to listen to and appreciate all forms of music.

-- become vocalists or musicians who are soloists,
+• Develop the skills required to become vocalists or musicians who are soloists.

-- develop the skills required to play in bands and ensembles,
+• Develop the skills required to play in bands and ensembles.

-- develop the skills required to create music as writers and composers.
+• Develop the skills required to create music as writers and composers.

 We ensure that all pupils have the opportunity to listen, play, perform and compose through regular music learning and opportunities.
 Our emphasis on a broad and balanced curriculum ensures that music is valued as a subject.
 Music begins in the Early Years Foundation Stage.
 Children develop their communication and language skills, physical development and explore the expressive arts through exposure to sounds, rhymes and songs.
 Music learning at KS1 and KS2 continues to be practical; our children are taught to understand and appreciate music through listening, singing, playing, performing and composing.
 Through regular, active and practical engagement in music learning, our children develop musical understanding and fluency.